This is a guest post by Philip Smart, a UNC-Chapel Hill student from the US, sharing his takeaways from a summer in Africa interning for BRCK.

 Business models like this and the contextual knowledge from being African are what makes companies like BRCK successful.
 They have a full-stack Kenyan development team who have built products that change the way Africa connects.

 And this innovation doesn’t just happen at BRCK.
 Just down Ngong Road is Nairobi Garage, and a few blocks away is the iHub, both filled with entrepreneurs and energy.
 All doing hard things.

 Adam Reineck, Ideo.org’s Global Design Director, giving a talk to a packed crowd at Nairobi’s incubator space iHub.
 Ideo.org has three offices: New York, San Francisco, and now Nairobi.

 Doing hard things seems almost central to Kenyan culture.
 Any Kenyan will tell you about “the hustle”—finding ways to get by.
 Just ask Mark Kamau, whose self-taught design principles helped him move out of Mathare, a slum in Nairobi.
 Something he said soccer couldn’t do.

 But for many of the startups in Kenya and Africa, the hustle isn’t just to make a quick buck.
 Many solve fundamental issues that further their communities in meaningful ways.
 They have an important “why” to their work and aren’t just looking for a unicorn exit.

 Mark Kamau doing what he does best.

-There’s plenty of inspiring work like this happening in Africa, but it’s often difficult to attract foreign investment there.
+There’s plenty of inspiring work like this happening across Africa, but it’s often difficult to attract foreign investment here.
 The infrastructure challenges combined with the homogenous VC market make it an unlikely destination for VC money.

 But things are changing.
 In fact, VC funding in Africa topped 53% year on year growth.
 Companies like BRCK are designing solutions working with African infrastructure.
 People are solving difficult problems, doing hard things.